MRHarrison/docker-wpngx/README.md

 Compared with the original project -- [docker-worpress-nginx](https://github.com/eugeneware/docker-wordpress-nginx), by Eugene Ware -- this forked project starts ```FROM sullof/sshd```, so first off you must build the image sullof/sshd starting from [docker-sshd](https://github.com/sullof/docker-sshd).
-If you don't need an ssh connection, you can edit the ```Dockerfile```, change the first line to ```FROM ubuntu:12.04```, and remove the port 22 from the ```EXPOSE``` command.
+If you don't need a ssh connection, you can edit the ```Dockerfile```, change the first line to ```FROM ubuntu:12.04```, and remove the port 22 from the ```EXPOSE``` command.